Natural Remedies for Sunburn Relief and Summer Heat

-Summertime is upon us, and with it comes longer hours spent outdoors and gathering with friends and family at picnics and barbecues.
+Summertime is upon us, and with it comes longer hours spent outdoors.
 Now is the time to stay well hydrated with refreshing drinks and, if you’ve gotten too much sun, to soothe your skin and body.
-We asked seven herbalists to share their strategies for keeping cool and favorite remedies sunburn relief.
+We asked seven herbalists to share their strategies for keeping cool and their favorite remedies for sunburn relief.
 Read on for some real gems, including their go-to herbs and simple recipes!

 Kami McBride, herbalist, author of The Herbal Kitchen